SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

 ---

-Good error design is as important to the sucess of an API as the API design itself.
+Good error design is as important to the success of an API as the API design itself.
 A good error message provides context and visibility on how to troubleshoot and resolve issues at critical times.

 <!--endintro-->

 ## REST API
 ### Use the correct HTTP Status Codes

 The HTTP/1.1 RFC lists over 70 different HTTP Status Codes.
-Very few developers will be able to remember all of them, so it pays to keep it simple and use the most common Status Codes.
+Only some developers will be able to remember all of them, so it pays to keep it simple and use the most common Status Codes.
 Below are the most common HTTP status codes:

 * **2XX** - Success.
 Examples:
   * 200 OK - Generic success response.
 * **4XX** - Client errors.
 Examples:
-  * 400 Bad Request - The server cannot understood the request.
+  * 400 Bad Request - The server cannot understand the request.
   * 401 Unauthorised - Invalid/non-existent credential for this request.
 * **5XX** - Server errors.
 Examples:
-  * 500 Internal Server Error - The server encountered errors which prevents the request to be fulfilled.
+  * 500 Internal Server Error - The server encountered errors preventing the request from being fulfilled.

 ### Use ProblemDetails Format
 [RFC 7807 - Problem Details for HTTP APIs](https://www.rfc-editor.org/rfc/rfc7807.html) details the specification for returning errors from your API.

-Problem Details defines a standardised way for an HTTP APIs to communicate errors to clients.
+Problem Details defines a standardised way for HTTP APIs to communicate errors to clients.
 It introduces a simple and consistent format for describing errors, providing developers with a clear and uniform way to understand and handle errors in HTTP APIs.

 Below is an example of an error message in Problem Details format:
 ```json